 Converting it into an easily understandable format is a challenging process.
 In general, Machine Learning algorithms are employed to automatically and efficiently label and categorize Unstructured data.

-What are the Differences Between Structured Data and Unstructured Data?
+What are the Differences Between Structured Data, Unstructured and Semi-Structured Data?

 What are the Characteristics of Structured Data?